section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

 * It helps businesses to analyze their trends.
 * It allows users to combine data into a unified form.
 * It is efficient and time-saving.
-* It enables users to generate reports easily.
+* It enables users to generate reports quickly.
 * It enhances the quality of data.
 This is because data is transformed into meaningful information.
 * Talend Open Studio has a user-friendly GUI, which enables users to perform data integration effectively.